The producer and director around a pool table, bills on the side, the writer laughs maniacally from the room with grips of cash in his hands.

 A (that guy) Production

-The Director - Circling the table, "I've never had a clue what the fuck he was talking about."
-Leans in for a shot, "I just make it look pretty."
+The Director - Circling the table, "I never know what the fuck he's talking about."
+Leans in for a shot, "I just make it work."

 Directed by (that other guy)